CSUChico-CSCI211/CSCI211-Course-Materials/Labs/Lab1.md

 Students who don't understand how < and > are used to test assignments struggle throughout the semester.

-Exercise Deadline
+##Exercise Deadline

-All labs are due at 11:59pm the Friday Saturday following lab.
+All labs are due at 11:59pm the Saturday following lab.
 For this lab you must turn in add.cpp and print.cpp.

 If you are not able to complete all the exercises, turn in your partial work for partial credit.